 Bickler sings as the keyboard heartbeat keeps a solid, dark Miami Vice type beat throughout.
 The synths work out well as the journey of the song continues with some solid drumming.

 Released in October 1986, Is This Love was the first single from the sixth album by Survivor When Seconds Count.
 Written from personal experience by Jim Peterik where he asked himself what love was.
 This jam by Survivor, not only peaked on the Hot 100 in the following year but also paved way for Whitesnake’s similar song which took the charts by storm.
 Nevertheless, Survivor’s version still rocks to date even when Jim is gone and forgotten by some.

-Ushering us to the top five songs by Survivor is the band’s power ballad The Search is Over.
+Ushering us to the top five songs is another tie.
+First off by Survivor is the band’s power ballad The Search is Over.
 Featured in the Vital Signs album, the song was the band’s third single as well as the second top 10 hit from their 1984 Vital Signs album.
 Probably, Jim’s vocals and range, and the exhilarating message of a man who has found love have something to do with why the jam is quite a massive hit.

 # 4 – High on You